 Palliative care program offered by our plan will be provided to members and is typically available to individuals 12 to 18 months before end-of-life care (hospice).
-The palliative care services are homebased and actively manage all aspects of a member's physical health, psychosocial and spiritual needs.
-The emphasis of the care program Chapter 10 of this document. helps members manage pain, stress, and symptom relief.
+The palliative care services are home-based and actively manage all aspects of a member's physical health, psychosocial, and spiritual needs.
+The emphasis of the care program helps to manage pain, stress, and symptom relief.
 Members have access to a palliative care case management team 24/7.